Channel Adoption Pathways and Post-Adoption Behavior: Setting and Data

+Recall that the key goals of the paper are: (1) to empirically document the effect of adopting online shopping on post-adoption consumption behavior, (2) to test whether different channel adoption pathways lead to different post-adoption behaviors, and (3) to verify that the differences in post-adoption behavior can be predicted using theoretical underpinnings of purchase behavior in retail settings, so as to provide generalizable insights for managers and researchers.
+To accomplish these goals, we need data from a setting where we can observe not only when an \textit{offline-only consumer} adopts online shopping but also the driver of this decision, i.e., the adoption pathway.
+Further, we need sufficient variants in channel adoption pathways to meaningfully connect the post-adoption behavior to theory.
+Therefore, we focus on a retail data source that satisfies these requirements.

-Our data come from one of the largest Brazilian pet supplies retailers, which sells a wide variety of products for pets, such as pet food and snacks, medicines/pharmacy items, hygiene and grooming products, and various pet toys and accessories.
+Our data comes from one of the largest Brazilian pet supplies retailers, which sells a wide variety of products for pets, such as pet food and snacks, medicines/pharmacy items, hygiene and grooming products, and pet toys and accessories.
+Pet supplies is a large and competitive industry with about \$250 billion in annual revenue globally \citep{fortune_2020}.
 The firm has both offline and online channels.
 The retailer operates more than 200 physical stores in Brazil, which serve as the offline channel, and has a website as well as a mobile app, which serve as the online channel.
-Pet supplies is a large and competitive industry with about \$250 billion in annual revenue globally \citep{fortune_2020}.
+Moreover, our data span 2019-2024 during which there were three different events including a macro/environmental shock (COVID-19) and two different types of promotions designed to incentivize online shopping (discussed in more detail in $\S$\ref{sec:est_sum}) which led to many consumers adopting online shopping with the firm.
+Further, our data are quite rich, and we are able to observe when a consumer adopts online shopping (and thus can connect the timing of adoption to the channel adoption pathway) and both the pre- and post-adoption consumption behavior.
+For these reasons, it is an ideal setting for our study.